© 2026 SimplyTrust Software Inc.

 Cost estimates based on published pricing.
 Actual costs may vary.Pricing verified January 2025

-Will costs range from under $100 for basic online services to several hundred dollars for attorney-drafted documents.
+Will costs range from under $100 for basic online services to several hundred dollars when working with an attorney.
 However, the true cost includes probate fees your heirs will pay, which typically add 3-8% of your estate value.

 Probate costs include attorney fees, executor fees, court filing fees, bond premiums, publication costs, and potentially appraiser fees.
 These typically total 3-8% of your estate value and are paid before your heirs receive their inheritance.